roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© Emily's moans continued to increase and she exploded only seconds after being told, a scream so shockingly loud I couldn't believe it could come from the sweet, innocent Emily.
+Emily's moans continued to increase and she exploded only seconds after being told, a scream so shockingly loud I couldn't believe it could come from the sweet, innocent Emily.
 "AaaaaaaaaahHHHHHHHHHhhhaaaaaaaaaaaaaaaaaafuuuuuuck, fuck, fuck, fuck, fuck, fuck."

  I watched her distorted facial expression, her closed eyes and her trembling lips as the orgasm spread through her.
 I was mesmerized by the beauty of it all, regardless of the way it transpired.
 Emily's orgasm was truly blissful and erotic.